Irving gets hot in fourth as Nets outscore Hawks 145-141

 TIP-INS

-Hawks: Danilo Gallinari, who missed the last two games with a bruised left foot, came off the bench in this one but played only five minutes before leaving with a sprained right ankle. … Coach Lloyd Pierce wasn’t sure how the Hawks planned to spend New Year’s Eve in New York.
+Hawks: Danilo Gallinari, who missed the last two games with a bruised left foot, came off the bench in this one but played only five minutes before leaving with a sprained right ankle. … Pierce wasn’t sure how the Hawks planned to spend New Year’s Eve in New York.
 “We’re definitely not going anywhere.
 But depending on what’s allowed, we’ll have a team dinner, maybe some champagne or something in the hotel, but it won’t be anything extensive,” he said.
 “We’re in New York, it’s a business trip, middle of a pandemic, I think we’ll be smart and do what we continually need to do.”

 Nets: Timothe Luwawu-Cabarrot started in place of the injured Spencer Dinwiddie and had three points.
-He made his first start Monday against Memphis and scored 21 points. … Coach Steve Nash said F/C Nicolas Claxton, sidelined by a right knee injury, is improving, but he thought still weeks away from being ready to return.
+He made his first start Monday against Memphis and scored 21 points. … Nash said F/C Nicolas Claxton, sidelined by a right knee injury, is improving, but he thought still weeks away from being ready to return.

 TEAMMATES TOGETHER